NelsonLeDuc/JSACollection/README.md

 To create a factory, the object should conform to the `JSACSerializableClassFactory` protocol and implement the two methods; `-(NSArray *)listOfKeys` and `-(id)objectForDictionary:(NSDictionary *)dictionary`.

 ## Advanced

+### Property Naming

+The way that property names map to fields contained within the collection is as follows (all of these are case insensitive):

+- Names will map directly to fields with the same name.
+- The first word of a name will map to a field with that name. (e.g. nameString will map to name)
+- The words of a name seperated by underscores will map to a corresponding field. (e.g. firstName will map to first_name)

 ### Non-Standard Types